by Alex Friedmann*

 The study used data from the 2011-2012 National Survey of Children’s Health, a population-based and representative sample of children from birth to age 17.
 Susan Brown, a professor of sociology at Bowling Green State University, said the report gave “compelling evidence as to [the effect of a] stressful life event.
 A lot of research has been done on parental incarceration and children’s health.”
 She added, “I think that it raises a number of important issues when we think about how children are faring and what the collateral consequences are of mass incarceration.”

-Education Week reported that more than 2.7 million children in the U.S. have ...
+Education Week reported that more than 2.7 million children in the U.S. have at least ...